Benchmarking Data Efficiency in $\Delta$-ML and Multifidelity Models for Quantum Chemistry: Results

-The time-cost results discussed in this section reveal crucial aspects of using multifidelity methods for QC.
+The above time-cost results reveal crucial aspects of using multifidelity methods for QC.
 When employing the ML-QC pipeline for large test set size, such as in the case of molecular trajectories, the MFML and o-MFML methods supersede the $\Delta$-ML variants.
 As the test set size increases, at the model accuracy versus cost trade-off for the $\Delta$-ML variants becomes difficult to justify.
-Consider for instance the hypothetical case of a test set consisting of 1 million geometries.
-The learning curves for this case are shown in Fig.~\ref{fig_time_hypothetical} for the single fidelity KRR, MFML model with STO3G baseline, the $\Delta$-ML and MF$\Delta$ML models.
+To really put in perspective the time-cost incurred in $\Delta$-ML, FIG.~\ref{fig_time_hypothetical} reports single fidelity KRR, MFML, and $\Delta$-ML MAE versus time-costs for the different QC properties for a hypothetical test set size of 1 million geometries.
+The single fidelity and MFML models are unaffected by the size of the test set and therefore do not show any change, the $\Delta$-ML model, however, shifts significantly to the right due to the cost incurred in the calculation of $QC_b$.
 The cost of using the $\Delta$-ML variants becomes a lot more evident here once again delineating the possible benefit of using the MFML method.
-As for the question of using a cheaper QC-baseline for $\Delta$-ML, the results of Fig.~\ref{fig_DeltaML_LC} and Fig.~S1 inform that the use of cheaper QC-baselines comes at the cost of model accuracy.
+As for the question of using a cheaper QC-baseline for $\Delta$-ML, the results of FIG.~\ref{fig_DeltaML_LC} and FIG.~S1 inform that the use of cheaper QC-baselines comes at the cost of model accuracy as is also evident from ref.~\citenum{Ramakrishnan2015}.
 The use of MFML is therefore recommended for cases where one is generally interested in predicting QC properties for a very large test set size.
 However, if the use-case only demands a small number of predictions, the $\Delta$-ML methods would still be a useful method.
-In particular, as shown in this work in Fig.~\ref{fig_deltaMFML_LC} and Fig.~\ref{fig_time_delta}, the MF$\Delta$-ML method would then be preferred.
+In particular, as shown in this work in FIG.~\ref{fig_deltaMFML_LC} and FIG.~\ref{fig_time_delta}, the MF$\Delta$ML method would then be preferred.